New York State Law

 must be commenced within three years after the commission thereof.

-(e) A prosecution for course of sexual conduct in the first degree as
+(e) A prosecution for course of sexual conduct against a child in the

-in the second degree as defined in section 130.80 of the penal law may
+second degree as defined in section 130.80 of the penal law may be

-be commenced within five years of the commission of the most recent act
+commenced within five years of the commission of the most recent act of

 (f) For purposes of a prosecution involving a sexual offense as